CANADA STOCKS-Barrick, miners push TSX to 3-month high

 * Gains led by mining, energy shares

-* Barrick up 3.9 pct after says in talks to sell Africa unit
+* Barrick up 3.7 pct after it says in talks to sell Africa

 * Merkel comments, China data boost stimulus hopes